 John J. Hare

-Pennsylvania Super Lawyers magazine has recognized John as a Top 100 lawyer in both Philadelphia and Pennsylvania based on a peer selection and evaluation process.
+Pennsylvania Super Lawyers magazine has repeatedly recognized John as a Top 100 lawyer in both Philadelphia and Pennsylvania based on a peer selection and evaluation process.
 He has also been selected as a Super Lawyer in the area of appellate practice every year since 2008.
-He is a Fellow of the American Academy of Appellate Lawyers, a member of the International Association of Defense Counsel, and he has an AV Preeminent (5.0/5.0) rating by Martindale-Hubbell, the highest rating for professional competence.
+He is a Fellow of the American Academy of Appellate Lawyers, a member of the International Association of Defense Counsel, and has an AV Preeminent (5.0/5.0) rating by Martindale-Hubbell, the highest rating for professional competence.

 John has edited and co-authored two books on Pennsylvania appellate courts.
 The Supreme Court of Pennsylvania; Life and Law in the Commonwealth, 1684-2017, was published by the Pennsylvania State University Press in 2018.
 Keystone of Justice: The Pennsylvania Superior Court, 1895-1995, was published by the Commonwealth of Pennsylvania in 2000.